Question: Is lower back pain before period sign of pregnancy or PMS?

 Sometimes, pain may get severe and prevent you from your normal academic or daily activities.

-Ordinarily, before period starts, it’s common for girls to have both physical and emotional changes in their body.
+Ordinarily, before period starts, it’s common for girls and women to have both physical and emotional changes in their body.
+These premenstrual changes are part of what doctors call PMS or premenstrual symptoms and are very common.
+ACOG

-Most of these body changes will starts within a week to your next period; Nonetheless, some women may get premenstrual symptoms two weeks away from period.
+Most of these body changes will start within a week to your next period; nonetheless, some women may get premenstrual symptoms up to two weeks away from period.

-Low back pain before period is normal and occurs because of hormone changes in your body as you get towards your next period date.
+Low back pain before period is very common and often occurs because of hormone changes in your body as you get towards your next period date.
+Period cramps can also spread to your lower back and thighs. nhs.uk

 Pain is usually mild and subsides as your period commences.
 If you experience severe pain occasionally, it may not be abnormal.
-However, a persistent and severe back pain may indicate endometriosis, vaginal infections, or pelvic inflammatory disease.
+However, a persistent, severe, or worsening back pain that affects your daily life may indicate something else like endometriosis, pelvic inflammatory disease, or another pelvic or back problem, and you should see your doctor.

-Another symptom you will experience when period is approaching is breast pain and swelling.
+Another symptom you may experience when period is approaching is breast pain and swelling.
 This usually occurs because of estrogen and progesterone effect on your breast.
-In some women, a small unrecognized breast lump becomes noticeable days before period.
+In some women, a small previously unrecognized breast lump becomes noticeable days before period.
+If you feel a new breast lump, always let your doctor check it, even if it gets better after your period.

-Other period symptoms are feeling weak, vomiting, mood swing, acnes on the face, difficulty in sleeping at night and confusion.
+Other period symptoms are feeling weak, mild nausea, mood swing, acnes on the face, difficulty in sleeping at night and feeling a bit confused or irritable.

-The truth is, if you did not have intercourse weeks before menstrual period, it’s surely your period coming if your get these signs.
+The truth is, if you did not have intercourse weeks before menstrual period, it’s almost surely your period coming if you get these signs.

-During pregnancy, it’s common for women to get a low back pain in the lumbar and pelvic regions.
-Though, this pain hardly occurs in the first trimester.
+During pregnancy, it’s common for women to get a low back pain in the lumbar and pelvic regions, especially in the second and third trimester as the uterus grows.
+Back pain can also happen earlier in pregnancy, but it is not usually the first or only symptom.
+Medscape eMedicine

-Nevertheless, if you’ve already established you have pregnancy symptoms before period, and now have low back pain, it could mean you’re already pregnant.
+Nevertheless, if you’ve already noticed typical early pregnancy symptoms (like a missed period, breast tenderness, nausea, or tiredness) and now have low back pain, it could mean you’re already pregnant — but only a pregnancy test can confirm this.

 This article explains why you have back pain before period, signs that show you’re pregnant and steps to take.